afshinhaghighat/prettier-plugin-twig-melody/README.md

 ## Enhancements

 -   Preserve `only` keyword in twig templates.
 -   Block statements : no empty line between opening end closing `block` statements.
 -   Html element : nno empty line between opening and closing tags.
+-   Updated `npm` packages to the latest version: `Prettier 3.0.0` is now included and issues related are fixed